MrLukaszRyszard/SQL/README.md

 - Email: l.uk4s@hotmail.com
 - LinkedIn: [Łukasz Bracisiewicz](https://www.linkedin.com/in/yourname](https://www.linkedin.com/in/lukaszryszard)

+## License

+This portfolio is made available to recruiters and potential employers for evaluation purposes.
+You may view and assess the content but are not authorized to reproduce, distribute, or use it for any other purposes without my explicit permission.

+Thank you for visiting my SQL portfolio!
+Your interest and feedback are greatly appreciated.
+I'm open to discussing new opportunities, collaborations, or answering any SQL-related questions you might have.

 ## Getting Started

 To get started with this repository, you can simply clone it to your local machine using the following command: